thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 We note that all methods have some subjectivity in the definition of clear or cloudy sky cases.
-As a result, the details of the definition are site specific and they rely on a combination of thresholds and comparisons with ideal radiation models and statistical analysis of different signal metrics.
+As a result, the details of the definition are site specific, and they rely on a combination of thresholds and comparisons with ideal radiation models and statistical analysis of different signal metrics.
 The CSid algorithm was calibrated with the main focus, to identify the presence of clouds.
 Despite the fine-tuning